 To figure out the extent to which an area's demonstrated transit need is being met, a framework was developed to determine what an appropriate amount of service may be for a given area.
 A rubric was adapted from an internal H-GAC planning document, the Regional Transit Framework Study 2017 Interim Report, which was intended to help the region prioritize transit investments.
 The rubric uses population and employment density as a basis for determining the types of transit service that may be appropriate in a location.
 Population and employment density are key drivers of overall transit ridership.
 Areas with large numbers of people and jobs can generally support high-capacity, high-frequency services.
+Areas with low populations and few jobs can typically support basic demand response services.
 Areas of moderate density are generally able to support less frequent or lower-capacity fixed route service, or in some cases commute-oriented regional connector buses.
 This rubric divides densities into five classifications ranging from "high" (at least 15 households or 40 jobs per acre) to "limited" (fewer than three households or four jobs per acre).